For full information on Gift Aid and GASDS please see HMRC's website.

 How do we claim?

-Also, for your regular givers, do consider the Parish Giving Scheme, which will claim the Gift Aid on your behalf.
+Do consider the Parish Giving Scheme for your regular givers, which will claim the Gift Aid on your behalf.

 For more information, including HMRC's donation spreadsheet, click here.